helske/seqHMM/README.md

 ### Plotting hidden Markov models

-A simple `plot` method is used to show an `HMModel` object as a graph.
+A simple `plot` method is used to show an `hmm` object as a graph.
 It shows hidden states as pie charts (vertices), with emission probabilities as slices and transition probabilities as arrows (edges).
 Initial probabilities are shown below the pies.

 ```
 # Plot HMM